personium/website/src/user_guide/003_Auth.md

 Roles are used for data access control and are described in detail in the RBAC section.

-The access range of the access token obtained by this method is within Alice's own cell.
+The access scope of the access token obtained by this method is within Alice's own cell.

 [^1]: Authentication service outside Personium is also available.
 We plan to support authentication methods other than passwords in the future.